milenoss/mod-3-code-challenge/README.md

 ## Step 3 - Like Feature (Backend)

-For this app we will use what is called optimistic rendering.
+This app we will use what is called *optimistic rendering*.
+This means we will update the DOM before the changes are added to the database.
 When a user clicks the 'Like' button we will immediately update the DOM.
-Next our app will make a POST request to persist the new like in the backend database
+Next your job is to make a POST request to persist the new Like in the backend database

 #### API Docs
 #### Endpoint to create a Like